 Sleeping mat R values have the potential to help us avoid cold, sleepless nights.
 But these numbers can be misleading, even to the most discerning of campers.
 Here's everything you need to know about R values and why we don't use them.

 There's an international standard for R-values.
-It's an easy peasy lemon squeezy framework to help you make the right decision for the adventure you have in mind.
+It's a framework to help you make the right decision for the adventure you have in mind.
 So you can stay warm, sleep soundly and wake up full of beans for your next day out.

 Having an internationally agreed standard makes it easier to compare between mats from different companies, much in the same way we now can with EN 13537 Comfort, Limit and Extreme ratings for sleeping bags.

 Without a consistent standard, brands will always choose the testing method that produces the highest R value for their mats.
 These test results can be mis-leading and can make it hard to choose between different manufacturers.

 Some types of sleeping mat construction are much more insulating than others.
 For instance, uninsulated inflatable mats will always be colder than self-inflating mats which are packed with insulating open-cell foam.